MithilRocks/python-projects/README.md

 # python-projects
-A project for python practise
+A project for python practise.
+Will use this for my practise